• Skip to primary navigation

 Most of you who have already googled this recipe might have come across this version from Liz at SugarGeekShow, and I have more or less adhered to her version, with a few tweaks.
 She has dissected this recipe almost scientifically, so please feel free to check out her findings!

-• Using a hand whisk (or hands-free mixer), blend room temperature margarine and vegan butter with powdered sugar in a large bowl.
+• Confectioners (Icing) Sugar.
 According to Liz, the icing sugar contributes to the lightness of the cookie.
-This is a great idea for other cookies that need that "short" crumbly texture.
+This is a great idea for other cookies that need that “short” crumbly texture.

-• Next, beat in a vegan egg (I used Bob's Red Mill egg replacer), almond extract, and vanilla extract.
-I also added 2 teaspoon of apple cider vinegar instead of the cream of tartar that Liz used.
-This was because I didn't have any!
-A quick search of google suggests 1 teaspoon per ½ teaspoon of cream of tartar.
+• Cream of Tartar or Apple cider vinegar.
+I added 2 tsp of apple cider vinegar instead of the cream of tartar that Liz used.
+This was because I didn’t have any!
+A quick search of google suggests 1 tsp per 1/2 teaspoon of cream of tartar.

 • Finally, sift in the dry ingredients.
 I used a mixture of plain and self-raising flour, plus cornstarch (cornflour).
 Liz's recipe uses cake flour.
 This is not always readily available in the stores here, so I looked for 00 pasta flour but couldn't find that either!
 I used a little SR flour to help with the lift of the cookies.
 We are looking for fluffy cookies after all!